MicrosoftDocs/security/security-docs/operations/respond-incident.md

 1. As needed, use information in the data set for the incident from the **Evidence and Response** tab.

 1. On the **Assets** tab, view the entities involved in the incident.
-Select a user account, a hostname, an IP address, or an Azure resource to contnue investigating further on the entity details page.
+Select a user account, a hostname, an IP address, or an Azure resource to continue investigating further on the entity details page.
 For example, if you selected a user, in the user details pane, select **Go to user page** to open the user's entity details page.

 1. On the entity details page, select **Sentinel events** to view detailed timeline information about the selected entity, and entity insights.